erebusrover/where-should-we-eat/_PRESS-RELEASE.md

 ## Customer Quote
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

- "I love using What should we eat when I can't decide what to eat with my friends.
+ "I love using Where should we eat when I can't decide what to eat with my friends.
 It's   quick, intuitive, and fun.
 We never waste time arguing over where to eat anymore!"

 ## Closing and Call to Action
   > Wrap it up and give pointers where the reader should go next.